 I ended up blocking him from every channel of communication I could think of, changing my phone number, and quitting my job.
 Two months later, I left the country to attend graduate school abroad.
 There was no other way to be rid of him.
 He didn’t take hints, and given the apparent instability of his mental state, I had no desire to try and explain the situation.
 I assumed that he would calm down and move on after I left the country, and that I’d never have to deal with him again.

 The following year, I heard through the grapevine that Yosef had moved to Seattle.
 Two of our mutual friends, Maggie and Harold, lived in nearby Portland, and they filled me in.
-I once again reminded them not to ever bring me up in his presence, and they agreed.
+I once again reminded them not to ever bring me up in his presence, and they solemnly swore not to.
 They said he’d been dating women almost exclusively since landing in the Northwest.
 That didn’t surprise me.
-I silently prayed to the universe that he was cured of whatever emotional malady had plagued him.
+I hoped he was cured of whatever emotional malady had plagued him throughout college.

 Six months after that, one of my closest girlfriends decided to move to Seattle and asked me to be her copilot so she wouldn’t have to drive cross-country alone.
-She didn’t know Yosef.
+She didn’t know Yosef, so there was no reason to refuse.
 About halfway through our western odyssey, somewhere out in Kansas, I received a friend request from Maggie and Harold’s cat.
 It was a little out of character for them to make a Facebook profile for their pet, but it seemed plausible enough.
 “Lazarus” messaged me as soon as I accepted.
 It was largely gibberish, so I played along to keep the joke going.
 It seemed harmless.
 Once my friend and I landed in Washington, I received a message from Harold:

-The timing was impeccable.
-Could it be a coincidence?
-It didn't seem like one.
 Seattle is a big city, but knowing we both occupied similar zip codes gave me a panic attack.
 Stalk.
 He’d actually used the word stalk.
 Is that what he was doing?
 Stalking me?
-For the first time, I faced the reality that my attempts to get rid of him had not been an overreaction.
-I hadn’t acknowledged this person’s existence in almost four years, and there he was, obsessing over me just as much as he ever did.
+I hadn’t acknowledged this person’s existence in almost four years, and there he was, with mysterious knowledge of my activities, obsessing over me just as much as he ever did.

-Shortly after that ill-fated trip, I left Facebook altogether because I no longer enjoyed social media.
+Shortly after that ill-fated trip, I left social media altogether.
 That absence lasted just under two years, and brings us to the present.
 A few months ago, I made the decision to move to the Pacific Northwest myself.
 I have a lot of friends up here, and the job prospects are far better than where I’d been living previously.
-Just before I left, I returned to Facebook.
-I figured, “new chapter of my life — why not?
-Maybe things will be different this time.”
+Just before I left, I revived my online presence.
+I figured, “new chapter of my life — why not?”
 I was very selective about who I friended.

-Within a day of the inception of my brand new profile (security settings not at maximum capacity, but still pretty high), I received a friend request from Yosef.
+Within a day of the inception of my brand new Facebook profile, I received a friend request from Yosef.
 I immediately deleted it, blocked him, and scolded myself.
 How could I have forgotten him?
 Of all the people to preemptively block, he’s at the top of the list.
 Luckily, my location isn’t permitted on my public page, so he couldn’t see that I’m just a short drive away from him now, but that didn’t stop a cold wave of paranoia from washing over me.
 He has ways of finding things out.

 I have been avoiding this person for six years, and 24 hours is all it took for him to notice I was accessible to him again.
 When I venture into public spaces, thoughts of Yosef are never far away.
 I avoid places I think he might frequent.
 Record stores are enemy territories where I don’t dare tread.
 I’ve completely abandoned that hobby.
 Sometimes when I’m lying in bed at night and the motion-sensitive light in my front yard comes on, I quake with fear, never sure if it’s merely the neighbor’s cat setting it off or something more sinister.
 Yosef never threatened me.
 I admit that.
 I have no rational reason to fear him, but I do.